Sexual Rights: Safety, Empowering Self-Advocates to Keep Themselves Safe

 Here are some resources for you to learn from:

-What are healthy, unhealthy, and abusive relationships from the Organization for Autism Research, Sex ed for Self-Advocates.
+What are healthy, unhealthy, and abusive relationships from the Organization for Autism Research, Sex Ed for Self-Advocates.

-What is abuse from the Organization for Autism Research, Sex ed for Self-Advocates.
+What is abuse from the Organization for Autism Research, Sex Ed for Self-Advocates.

 What is Consent?
 Elevatus Training Handout